Square foot gardening

 What is square foot gardening?

 Typically raised beds are used in SFG because of their associated benefits –particularly relating of quality of compost.
-Therefore gardeners who suffer with poor soil conditions can still successfully plant a varieties of plants using the raised bed SFG approach.
+Therefore gardeners who suffer from poor soil conditions can still successfully plant a variety of plants using the raised bed SFG approach.
 SFG is well suited for beginner gardeners as it allows for experimentation with different plants in a single location.
 It is also suited to gardeners with small amounts of space to work with, minimum time, and even restricted mobility.
-It is perfect for those who are looking to create an easy to maintain garden.
+It is perfect for those who are looking to create an easy to maintain the garden.

 What are the benefits and perks of square foot gardening?

 There are a number of reasons why SFG is still going strong thirty years on.
-Quite simply, the SFG method is easy to manage and maintain, for example, as each square belongs to each crop, there is no plant spacing to remember and less seeds are needed.
+Quite simply, the SFG method is easy to manage and maintain, for example, as each square belongs to each crop, there is no plant spacing to remember and fewer seeds are needed.
 The system provides an easy way to space and rotate crops.
 It is adaptable and successfully produces high yields of quality produce.
 Quite simply, SFG eliminates the inefficiency found in traditional methods.

 As well as the perks of managing your garden as a gardener, there are a number of benefits to the crop quality.
 We touched on the fact SFG creates vast, strong yields and this is a result of a number of factors.
 For example, densely planted plants and crops can prevent weeds from establishing and from germinating.
 Also, by planting a large variety of crops in a small place plant diseases can be prevented from spreading easily.
-While, raised beds are the building blocks to SFG and they enable easy reach into the middle of these dimension, without effort and without causing damage to the soil, as walking on the plot surface risks compacting the soil and reducing drainage.
+While, raised beds are the building blocks to SFG and they enable easy to reach into the middle of this dimension, without effort and without causing damage to the soil, as walking on the plot surface risks compacting the soil and reducing drainage.

-SFG claims to produce more yield, use less soil and water and take just two percent of the time spent on a traditional garden and 20 percent of the space.
+SFG claims to produce more yield, use less soil and water and take just two per cent of the time spent on a traditional garden and 20 per cent of the space.
 To sum up, SFG grows more using less.

 How to create your own square foot garden

 Build your structures and then go on to plant your seedlings in each plot.
 Each square should have either 1, 4, 9, or 16 plants within it depending on the size of the plants.
 Bartholomew advises in his book to space seeds with care, as opposed to planting the entire seed packet so that plants grow fewer but stronger - we advise (generally) using two or three seedlings.
-However, consider the size of each plant species when deciding how many to plant – for example a tomato plant may fill an entire square to itself, while a strawberry plant may fit four per square.
+However, consider the size of each plant species when deciding how many to plant – for example, a tomato plant may fill an entire square to itself, while a strawberry plant may fit four per square.
 Thinning out is also simpler – you just need to cut out the weaker shoots, this way you won’t disturb the roots of the stronger seedlings.

 By using a different plant species per square – a variety of crops are encouraged, perfect for the experimentalists amongst us.
-When picking which plants to grow and where, consider planting tall or climbing species in a northern row.
+When picking which plants to grow and where consider planting tall or climbing species in a northern row.
 By doing so you prevent taller species shading other plants and restricting their growth.
 It is a good idea to support these taller plants with netting.
-Peas and beans for example, should be placed at the back against a structure, or alternatively netting can be placed above the crop to help plants such as tomatoes grow and climb.
+Peas and beans, for example, should be placed at the back against a structure, or alternatively netting can be placed above the crop to help plants such as tomatoes grow and climb.

-Our tips: Covering beds with covers or cages help protect crops from pests, frost, or the sun, while a plastic cover can help during poor weather (placed over a dome support).
+Our tips: Covering beds with covers or cages help protect crops from pests, frost, or the sun, while a plastic cover can help during poor weather (placed over dome support).
 Secondly, companion gardening works as a natural insect repellent.
 To do this, plant naturally-repellent plants in your crops - these become more effective in closed spaces.
 Furthermore, a cage made out of chicken wire will protect from curious pets as well as larger pests such as squirrels or birds.